dude123studios/AdvancedGenerativeLearning/README.md

-# GANS
+# Generative Models!
-These are examples of GAN architectures of which I have coded for expirimental purposes
+These are examples of GAN/VAE architectures from the book: "Hands-On Image Generation with Tensorflow"